 Economic Assessment of the EU ETS

-The project is carrying out an updated economic ex-post assessment of the EU ETS, through the collection and analysis of all relevant existing empirical research.
+The project has been carrying out an updated economic ex-post assessment of the EU ETS, through the collection and analysis of all relevant existing empirical research.

 Feedback from stakeholders is also taken into account and is gathered through the organisation of four workshops focused on the four areas of the assessment:

-- Impact of the EU ETS on investment and innovation (workshop held on 3 April 2017).
+- Impact of the EU ETS on investment and innovation (3 April 2017).
 There is a current debate on whether the carbon price is too low to support investment.
 New measures to support the price were approved (2014/0011(COD) and need to be monitored.
 Furthermore, the new proposal of the EU ETS directive envisages a reform on existing funding mechanisms to support innovation.

-- Interaction between energy policies and the EU ETS (workshop held on 4 April 2017).
+- Interaction between energy policies and the EU ETS (4 April 2017).
 It is crucial that policy makers are well informed on the interactions between the different policies (especially renewable energy and energy efficiency) and on how these have operated during the past years.

-- International dimension.
+- International dimension (25 September 2017).
 International cooperation on climate policy will be one of the most important topics in the context of the implementation of the Paris agreement.
 The EU ETS, as the largest cap and trade scheme in the world, can play an important role to foster cooperation on pricing emissions.

-An ad-hoc training course on the EU ETS will be offered to policy makers and stakeholders to provide a comprehensive analysis of the functioning and regulation of the EU ETS and its interaction with other policies.
-The course will be composed of a 3-day residential course and a 3-week online course.
+An ad-hoc training courses on the EU ETS targeting policy makers and stakeholders to provide a comprehensive analysis of the functioning and regulation of the EU ETS and its interaction with other policies:

 Involving policy makers: targeted events

-Three major events will be organised to stimulate interaction with policymakers on the design and implementation of the EU ETS legislation: two conferences (one in October/November 2017 and a final one at the end of the project) and a meeting in Brussels, to be held at the European Parliament (December 2017-January 2018) where the results of the EU ETS assessment will be presented and discussed.
+Three major events are organised to stimulate interaction with policymakers on the design and implementation of the EU ETS legislation: a Side Event at the EUI State of the Union Conference, two conferences and a meeting at the European Parliament, in Brussels (20 June 2018) where the results of the EU ETS assessment are presented and discussed.
 This will lead to a set of recommendations on the design and implementation of the EU ETS legislation.